 Himeji - Himeji is the second largest city of Hyogo Prefecture after Kobe, with approximately half a million inhabitants.
-It is most famous for its magnificent castle.
+Most famous for its magnificent castle.

 Himeji Castle - Widely considered as Japan's most magnificent castle for its imposing size and beauty, the well-preserved Himeji castle is both a national and world heritage listed treasure.
-Himeji Castle has never been destroyed by war, earthquake or fire and sur vives to this day as one of the country's twelve original castles.
+Himeji Castle has never been destroyed by war, earthquake or fire and survives to this day as one of the country's twelve original castles.

-Day 11-12: Depart Osaka
+Days 11-12: Depart Osaka